How Maverick & Farmer built a 800k+ monthly organic view engine with one content IP

-When we started working with Maverick and Farmer in late 2023, the issue wasn’t reach or effort.
+When we started working with Maverick & Farmer in late 2023, the issue wasn't reach or effort.
 It was clarity.

 The Shift From Posting Content to Owning a Format